 Treeless saddles have the reputation as unsuitable for long distance riding.
 But I’ve only ever had problems once, despite hundreds of miles.
 This was during the very wet 300km trek this yea.
 The pads were so wet all of the time that the sheepskin underlay became a bit clumpy.
 So Yogi started with a saddle sore.
 This was due to me not realizing and not having the facilities to dry and clean over several days rather than the fit of the saddle and it was a lesson learnt!
 Thankfully I caught it just in time before it progressed and became a show stopper.

 Q: What are your future plans?

-Writing About The Cross Scotland Trek
+Writing About Horseback Riding and the Cross Scotland Trek

 The other future project on the cards, is finally getting around to finishing a book I am writing about the Cross Scotland trek I completed.
 I unfortunately wasn’t well for a long period due to Lyme Disease.
 And I struggled with dysphasia (difficulty finding words – either spoken or written).
 Although I still lack confidence speaking in public, I am beginning to find my written voice again.
 I have a strong drive to finish what I’ve started – even if nobody ever wants to read it!

 To hear more tales of exploring the hills and glens while horse riding in Scotland, we recommend to follow Claire Alldritt’s blog.
 There you can learn more about “dobbineering” and wild camping in Scotland.
 Furthermore you can get in touch with Claire to join her for one of her horseback riding adventures in Scotland.
 Or you can get first dibs on the book she’s writing about her Cross Scotland trek.

 We hope you enjoy watching our videos on YouTube, reading our articles, digging through our resources, listening to our podcasts and discussing vividly in our Facebook group.
 Let us know in the comments, if you would like to see any specific information